-Degree students must register for the next semester at the designated time, unless excused in advance by their dean.
+Degree students must register for the next semester at the designated time, unless excused in advance by their college/school.
 Registration instructions are on the Office of the Registrar website.
-Approval of the student’s dean is required to register for more than eighteen credits.
+Approval of the student’s college/school is required to register for more than nineteen credits.

-Students with disabilities, who are in receipt of appropriate medical certification from the Director of the Student Health Center, will be approved to enroll for a course load of less than twelve credits (FTE).
+Students with disabilities, who are in receipt of appropriate medical certification from the Center for Health and Wellbeing, will be approved to enroll for a course load of less than twelve credits (FTE).
 Such students will be afforded full-time status in accordance with Section 504 of the Rehabilitation Act of 1973.

 Any credits earned at the University of Vermont are transferable to another institution at the discretion of the receiving school.

 The designation of a student’s class shall be determined by the number of academic credits completed.
 The designations are as follows: